National Firearms Act: Parts associated with NFA items

 Muzzle-loading firearms are exempt from the Act (as they are defined as "antique firearms" and are not considered "firearms" under either the GCA or the NFA).
 Thus, though common muzzle-loading hunting rifles are available in calibers over 0.50 inch, they are not regulated as destructive devices.
 Muzzle-loading cannon are similarly exempt since the law makes no distinction about the size of muzzle-loading weapons.
 Thus it is legal for a civilian to build muzzle-loading rifles, pistols, cannon, and mortars with no paperwork.
 However, ammunition for these weapons can still be classified as destructive devices themselves, such as explosive shells.
 While an 'antique firearm' is not considered a 'firearm' under the NFA, some states (such as Oregon) have laws that specifically prohibit anyone that could not otherwise own/obtain an GCA or NFA defined 'firearm' (i.e., felons, recipients of dishonorable discharge from military service, the mentally adjudicated, etc.) from owning/obtaining an 'antique firearm'.

 Individuals or companies seeking to market large-bore firearms may apply to ATF for a "sporting clause exception".
 If granted, ATF acknowledges that the firearm has a legitimate sporting use and is therefore not a destructive device.
 Certain large safari rifle calibers, such as .585 Nyati and .577 Tyrannosaur, have such exceptions.
+In addition to the sporting use exception, certain firearms that would otherwise be regulated under the NFA as a destructive device (or SBR/SBS), can be exempt from being an NFA item, if it is listed by the ATF as being an antique, or a collectors item as a curious or relic; for example the .600 Nitro Express is exempt from NFA registration as a destructive device as it is on the ATF's curios and relics list.
+However, firearms that are ONLY listed as a collectors item under the curios or relic status (like the .600 Nitro) are still regulated as a firearm under Title I of the GCA and require a background check and a Form 4477, or a valid type 03 Collector of Curios and Relics FFL.
+While items that also classify as an antique are not regulated as firearms under the GCA or NFA, and don't require a background check or an FFL; although machine guns and certain AOWs classified as curios or relics are still regulated under Title I & Title II of the GCA and the NFA.